How long have you been in the mortgage business and what inspired you to get into it?

 It’s not unusual for us to have to chase him out into the water and pull him back to shore, just so we can go home.

 Tell us something that makes you unique or something wacky, yet interesting about you?

 I’m an expert level practical joker.
 One night a coworker and I replaced every picture (I mean every picture) in the entire office with a picture of us.
-It took us about five hours, you’d be surprised at how many pictures people have on their desks (and all of the different sizes).
-Another time, while most of the office was in a meeting in the conference room, we turned the hallway leading back to their desks into a waiting room (and yes, we had to temporarily wall it off).
-They got me back though, while I was in a meeting, they moved my cubicle to the other end of the office…and put everything in exactly the same place, it was as if they picked up the cube and set it down two hundred feet away.
+It took us about five hours, you’d be surprised at how many pictures people have on their desks (and the different sizes).
+Those poor people were finding pictures of us for months.